Mission & History

 History of the Baptist Joint Committee

 The BJC traces its roots to 1936 as the Southern Baptist Committee on Public Relations.
 After joining forces with American and National Baptists, the committee established offices in Washington, D.C., in 1946 and became the Baptist Joint Committee on Public Affairs.
-The BJC is now sponsored by 15 Baptist groups in the United States.
+There are now more than a dozen Baptist supporting bodies.
 In September 2004, the BJC board of directors voted to change the organization’s name to the Baptist Joint Committee for Religious Liberty to more accurately reflect its singular focus on religious liberty issues.